Brothers With No Game: Characters

 Jay Marsh plays Theo Barrett, a marketer for a multimedia company.
 He is what many would say the epitome of what a "Brother With No Game" is.
-Bubbly, animated and a self-confessed geek, he is seen as the proverbial good gentleman of the group, and as a result can't seem to find a woman that he is compatible with.
+Bubbly, animated and a self-confessed geek, he is seen as the proverbial good gentleman of the group, and, as a result, he can't seem to find a woman that he is compatible with.
 Theo has a confusing relationship with school friend Simone, with fans vocally unsure whether there is more to them than just friendship.
 Humble, likable, yet with a hint of naivety, this character provides a necessary balance to the four main friends.

 Zephryn Taitte portrays Dorian Kerr, an accountant who works with Theo at the same multimedia company.
 Intelligent and well-read, he assumes the role of life analyst and often uses his interest in psychology and conspiracy theories to theorise on just about everything.
 His love for Arsenal Football Club rivals his hate for work, especially his boss Michael who he shares awkward competitive scenes with.
 Dorian dates a number of women despite being picky, yet his heart lies with childhood friend Lisa, who he subsequently fails to make his girlfriend for most of the series.

 David Avery plays Marcus Graham, a men's fashion magazine intern turned content editor.
 Charismatic, confident and cocky with self-proclaimed good looks, he is the charmer among the friends.
 He likes his women to complement his attempted lifestyle and often goes for the fashionable, high maintenance and trophy types.
 His necessity to lie about who he is to get women almost always backfires on him in the long run, with his conquests in the series ranging from crazy to young.

 Isaac Sosanya plays Junior Casey Owusu, a freelance IT Consultant.
 He is funny and social, but collected, making him both the quietest and the joker of the group.
 Junior's confidence is dealt a blow at the start of the series, as we find him still reeling from his breakup with childhood sweetheart Vanessa.
 He subsequently dates Remy and builds a relationship with her until Vanessa comes back into his life.
 Junior spends the series contending with his choices and the effects they have on his life and those around him life.